INFO490/assignments/hw5/hw5.markdown

 #### Back to main()

-Now, we are finally ready to use the third-party library _pytagcloud_ to create a tag cloud.
+Now, we are finally ready to use the third-party library _PyTagCloud_ to create a tag cloud.
 I'll call the object returned from the `get_counts()` function `word_counts`.

     tags = make_tags(word_counts, maxsize = 120)
     create_tag_image(tags, 'cloud.png', size = (900, 600), fontname = 'Lobster')